-Our platform 2002 advocates a strategic capital plan that funds projects based on real progress, not speculation; the result: \$500 million that can induce further savings that enable debt pay-down.
+Our platform advocates a strategic capital plan that funds projects based on real progress, not speculation; the result: \$500 million that can induce further savings that enable debt paydown.
+Paying down capital debt saves money and reduces future projected deficits.